tehdarthvid/my-coding-setup/README.md

 1. Place both files on `~/.config/fish/functions`.
 1. If you already have a `fish_prompt.fish`, replace that with this.

+### WakaTime for Fish Terminal

+I customized the [WakaTime](https://wakatime.com/dashboard) "plug-in" for Fish Shell so that if the project is a git repo, it will use the repo as the project identifier, not the folder name.
+Check [here](https://github.com/tehdarthvid/log-wakatime-fish) if you're interested.

 ## Fonts

 A modified [`Fira Code iScript`](https://github.com/kencrocken/FiraCodeiScript).